7 Best Tools to Check Website Traffic (Yours & Your Competitors’)

-Sometimes, it’s good to know how many visitors a website gets, for example, your enemies, I mean competitors.
+Sometimes, it’s good to know how many visitors a website gets, for example, your enemies, oh, I mean competitors.
 You want to know how to check website traffic of any site out there, including yours.

 Measuring website traffic, whether it’s for your own website or competitors, is something that every webmaster and marketer should do.